ChristianSiebke/DReaM-Driver-Reaction-Model/doc/source/user_guide/10_overview.rst

 .. image:: gui_user_guide/_static/images/plugin/project/overview.png

-Before the simulation adjustments begins, the user is obligated to load or create a “Master Configuration” (masterConfig).
+Before the simulation adjustments begin, the user is obligated to load or create a “Master Configuration” (masterConfig).
 A Master Configuration in openPASS can be understood as a project.
 It is a XML-File which get inscribed the path settings and simulation settings after you click **SAVE**.